 This figure graphically shows the growth of adhesion with increasing temperature ( t ) and the graph of thermal expansion / subsequent shrinkage ( Ms – molding shrinkage).

 The zone with the best ratio of these two parameters can be considered as a flattening of the adhesion growth curve ( Adg ).

 * The graph is shown for informational purposes only!

 In summary, I do not advise that you print at temperatures greater than the minimum needed for good adhesion between layers.

 With that being said, we conclude part one… But do you seriously think that I have told you everything?

 Thanks for reading!
-Stay tuned for part 2, which deals with common 3D printer problems and solutions.
+Stay tuned for part 2, which will be coming shortly.

 It will deal with printing defects, and how to eliminate them.